 - Material:Wood, plastic, paper, paperboard, fabric, yarn, plaster, methacrylate, copper wire, metal and paint

-- Descriptive technique:Model created by Juan Mirón under Josefina Alix's direction for the exhibition «Pabellón Español.
+- Descriptive technique:Model created by Juan Mirón, under Josefina Alix's direction, for the exhibition «Pabellón Español.
 Exposición Internacional de París» ("Spanish Pavilion.
 International Paris Exposition").
-Juan Mirón/Stuma Practice.
+Juan Mirón/Stuma Study

 - Dimensions:140 x 230,5 x 201 cm